txpipe/buidler-fest-2026-buy-ticket/README.md

 The `cbor` field is the raw unsigned transaction.
 Copy it all—no whitespace trimming, no extra quotes.

 > Want to see more flags or profiles?
-Check the [Tx3 CLI docs](https://docs.txpipe.io/tx3/reference/cli) for all the knobs.
+Check the [Tx3 CLI docs](https://docs.txpipe.io/tx3/tooling/trix) for all the knobs.

----

 ## 5. Sign and submit from your wallet

 Tx3 intentionally stops short of signing for you—that part is on your wallet so you keep control of keys.
-Use any wallet that supports CBOR import (Lace, Eternl, Nami with advanced flow, etc.).
+Use any wallet that supports CBOR import.
 The flow is usually:

 1. Open the wallet's "Import unsigned transaction" or "Submit CBOR" option.
 2. Paste the `cbor` value you just copied.